-The reader, called PayPal Here, plugs into a smartphone and accepts payments from Visa Inc. (V), MasterCard Inc. (MA), Discover Financial Services (DFS) and American Express Co.
-(AXP) cards.
+The reader, called PayPal Here, plugs into a smartphone and accepts payments from Visa Inc. (V:US), MasterCard Inc. (MA:US), Discover Financial Services (DFS:US) and American Express Co.
+(AXP:US) cards.
 It’s designed make it easier for small merchants such as cab drivers and food trucks to use its technology.

 Picking an internal candidate was a “vote of confidence” in the PayPal management team and a message that the company is serious about continuing its focus on mobile, Luria said.

 At Zong, Marcus developed technology that allowed consumers to pay for purchases from their mobile phones or computers by entering a mobile-phone number.
 EBay’s acquisition of the company was one of five it made in the last year, data (EBAY:US) compiled by Bloomberg show.

 At PayPal, Marcus has helped lead mobile-payment volume growth, Donahoe said, which is projected to reach $7 billion in 2012, compared with $4 billion last year.
 The company had total payment volume of $33.4 billion in the fourth quarter.

 Marcus said he “strongly” supports the company’s focus on the mobile platform and in-store payments and doesn’t foresee major changes.